Excavate the highway

-A section 171 road opening licence is required for small excavations in the Highway such as trial holes, domestic vehicular accesses less than 10 meters in width or the installation of private apparatus due to be adopted by a statutory undertaker, under Section 171 of the Highways Act.
+A Section 171 road opening licence is required for small excavations in the highway, such as trial holes or domestic vehicular accesses less than 10 metres in width under Section 171 of the Highways Act.

-For further guidance on vehicular access larger than 10meters in width please see our Information for developers
+For further guidance on vehicular access larger than 10 metres in width, see Information for developers.

 - Who can apply

 A company or contractor will apply for permission to excavate the highway, often on behalf of a land or property owner.
 This is because it is the applicant who will be required to comply with and accept the licence conditions.